SKSKids/SKSKids/README.md

 - 👋 Hi, I’m @SKSKids
 - 👀 I’m interested in ...
-Web Development
+Full Stack Web Development with knowledge in ASP.NET Core WebApi, ASP.netCore Blazor, Node, and ExpressJs.
 - 🌱 I’m currently learning ...
-Web Development
-- 💞️ I’m looking to collaborate on ...
-Web Development
+ASP.NET Core Web Api, Will be working on ASP.NET Core Blazor after finishing InventoryApi.
 - 📫 How to reach me ...
-Web Development
+You can reach me by emailing me at cohabrock@gmail.com

 <!---
 SKSKids/SKSKids is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.